JavonDavis/HarvestSMS/readme.md

-##Web Portals
+##Web Portal

-There will be two web portals:
+The Web Portal will have two functions:

-1. A Web portal for use by extension officers to view and update relevant crop information.
+1. It will allow extension officers to update relevant information.
-2. A Web portal for use by the "general public" to view crop information.
+2. It will also provide this information to the general public.

 Vendor information for the PHP Framework below.